laruence/yaf/README.md

 Yaf is a PHP framework with high performance.
 It is written in C and built as a PHP extension.

+### When to use Yaf

+Yaf is not "yet another PHP framework" — it's a **C framework exposed through PHP**.
+Every class, every router match, every dispatch cycle runs in compiled C code rather than interpreted PHP.
+The result: constant overhead per request measured in microseconds, not milliseconds.

+This matters most in two scenarios:

+- **High-traffic applications** where framework bootstrap overhead becomes the dominant cost.
+Yaf eliminates the class-file loading cascade of Composer-based frameworks — there are no PHP files to `require` for the framework itself. `new Yaf_Application()` is instant; the router and dispatcher are already loaded in the extension's shared memory.
+- **Long-lived services** (Swoole, RoadRunner, ReactPHP) where you want your framework to *not* be the bottleneck.
+Yaf has no global state pollution issues across requests — each request gets a clean dispatch cycle with no static caches to leak.

+Yaf pairs naturally with the rest of the "Yet Another" ecosystem:
+- Use [Yaconf](https://github.com/laruence/yaconf) for static configuration — it eliminates the INI parse overhead that `Yaf_Config_Ini` pays on every request.
+- Use [Yac](https://github.com/laruence/yac) for runtime caching — database results, computed data, HTML fragments.
+All three share the same "local first, zero dependency, C-native" design philosophy.

 ## Requirement

 - PHP 7.0+ (master branch)